Deepak-Ahirwal/iZpack5.1-basic/src/izpack/Readme.txt

-This is a readme for the izpack example installer
+This is a readme for the izpack5.1 basic installer example.